Getting started with Mesa

 The source tree

 AMD-specific code lives under src/amd/.
 RADV is in src/amd/vulkan/, ACO in src/amd/compiler/.
 NIR (Mesa's shared compiler IR) is in src/compiler/nir/.
-Everything else can wait.
+I didn't really need to touch anything else at the start.

 Building